f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 70%

 When sizing, removing the 6 dedicated vCPUs from the equation will give a better representation of what the per vCPU performance will be.
 Comparing the performance of a single vCPU can be important for control plane sizing and for extrapolation of what a tenant’s performance may be.
-Below is a comparison on the CPUs on the VIPRION B2250, VELOS BX110, and VIPRION B4450.
+Below is a comparison of the CPUs on the VIPRION B2250 (1 and 2 blades), VELOS BX110 (1 and 2 blades), VIPRION B4450, and the BX520.
 Note that the VELOS sizing is more complex because of the way the CPUs are used.
 Since 3 physical / 6 vCPUs are dedicated for use by the platform layer, overall CPU performance can be misleading.

-The graphs below compare 1 and 2 blade configurations of the B2250 vs. a single B4450 blade, and 1 and 2 blade VELOS BX110 configurations.
-There are comparisons which include all the vCPUs on a BX110, and another set which removes the 6 vCPUs used for the platform layer (more realistic).
-Instead of showing 14 physical cores and 28 vCPUs, VELOS is sized using 11 physical cores and 22 vCPUs (listed as "minus platform Layer CPU").
+The graphs below compare 1 and 2 blade configurations of the B2250 vs. a single B4450 blade, and 1 and 2 blade VELOS BX110 configurations, as well as a single BX520 blade.
+For the VELOS blades the CPUs/vCPUs dedicated for the F5OS Dedicated and F5OS Datamover functions are not included in the equation.
+The charts remove the 6 vCPUs dedicated for the platform layer for the BX110 blade and the 16 dedicated for the BX520 blade (more realistic).

 .. image:: images/velos_performance_and_sizing/sizing-cpu-vcpu-velos-viprion.png
   :align: center